We're a multiple award-winning firm and one of the fastest-growing tech companies in the UK - find out how we got to where we are today.

 Marketing

 We use your personal data for marketing purposes.
-This includes informing you about products and services that we think may be of interest to you and providing you with related materials such as news items and blog posts, or in administering any prize draws that you are offered and elect to enter.
-We may contact you to ask you to confirm or update your choices, such as when there is a change in the law or the structure of our business We might contact you for marketing purposes through various channels such as by email, telephone or post.
-You might also be contacted through any channel for other purposes – for example, as part of our ordinary relationship management activity.
+This includes informing you about products and services that we think may be of interest to you and providing you with related materials such as news items, whitepapers, case studies and blog posts, or in administering any prize draws that you are offered and elect to enter.
+We may contact you to ask you to confirm or update your choices, such as when there is a change in the law or the structure of our business.
+We might contact you for marketing purposes through various channels such as by email, telephone or post.

 You can withdraw from marketing at any time by either using the relevant unsubscribe button in our emails, or by contacting us using the details above.